 "Admiring you."
 I stay back, ignoring the pain still pulsing in my dick.

 When I hold my hand out, she looks at it and gulps, so I invite her gently.
 "Follow me."

 Walking backwards, I watch her eyes dart around the hallway, as if she senses danger, but as soon as we reach the bedroom, she lets out a long slow breath and then launches at me, grabbing for my belt buckle.

 I hold her wrist and ask her to slow down, lavishing attention on her glorious neck.
 When I hear her whimper, I tell her she has nothing to fear.
 She seems to relax, allowing me to proceed without any resistance.

 We laugh at the number of pins we pull from her hair as the curls fall down her back.
-Helping her take her dress off, I gasp when I see she's been braless all evening and I get to squeeze her incredible tits.
+Helping her take her dress off, I gasp when I find she's been braless all evening and I get to squeeze her incredible tits.

 The shoes have to go.
 They are like weapons.
 The tiny panties and thigh high stockings stay.
 As she lies on the bed, her arousal increases as I touch her, and I start to lose myself in the feel of her young flesh.
-My tongue and teeth battle for dominance over nipples and I leave pink marks, chewing on her when she pulls my hair.
+My tongue and teeth battle for dominance over her nipples and I leave pink marks, chewing on her when she pulls my hair.

 Finding her wet and ready is both a relief and a compliment.
 Watching her reaction as I explore her pussy is so erotic that every tiny breath goes straight to my dick.
 I tease, rather than assault the rough spot inside her.
-Breathlessly, she tells me wants me naked and, when I finish taking my clothes off, her eyes light up with a new fear.
+Breathlessly, she tells me she wants me naked and, when I finish taking my clothes off, her eyes light up with a new fear.